Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Muslin cloth entered household kitchens in the late 19th and early 20th centuries as a lighter, more versatile alternative to waxed cloths.
 Its breathability made it ideal for humid climates and refrigerated storage (once iceboxes and fridges became commonplace in homes).
 While wax wraps excel at sealing in moisture (great for cheese or bread), muslin’s open weave makes it the superior choice for produce, where airflow is key.

 Muslin isn’t just a "modern twist"—it’s a time-tested tool that bridges old-world wisdom and contemporary needs.
-Unlike plastic wrap or disposable containers, muslin doesn’t create waste or leach chemicals.
+Unlike plastic wrap or disposable containers; undyed, natural muslin doesn’t create waste, leach chemicals or bleach, or rely on petroleum.
 Yes, it takes 60 seconds more to wrap your veggies than to toss them in the plastic bag they came in from the grocery store.
 But those 60 seconds are an investment in reducing waste, saving money, and reconnecting with the rhythms of mindful living.
+Especially it your home takes advantage of bulk purchasing, economy size formats, sale or discount offers, or harvesting from your own garden.

 Wax cloth wraps are another fantastic tool for sustainable storage—